How to Buy a House in Calgary

 What you are writing is a legally binding agreement, and if the offer doesn't have well-written terms and conditions that are in your best interest, your home buying experience can quickly decline.
 Making sure this is done right is critical!

 As you are drafting your offer with your agent, here are some great tips when writing.
-You want your initial offer to be perfect for you in term of price, possession and your terms and conditions.
+You want your initial offer to be perfect for you in terms of price, possession and your terms and conditions.
 Start there and work backwards to find a solution that works for both you and the seller.

 - Think about your perfect date to be in the home.
 When is it best for you to be physically moving into it?